10 Facts About Dekay’s Brown Snake (USA)

 Source: iNaturalist user Raven Dandridge – CC BY 4.0

-As a small brown snake, Storeria dekayi isn’t instantly recognisable.
-As juveniles, they have a pale neck collar which disappears in adulthood, leading some to be confused with ring-neck snakes.
-A typical Dekay’s brown snake is brown or beige with a series of broken black spots down their sides.
-Their head is normally darker than the body, and they usually have a pale belly with only occasional dark speckles.
-They have rough (keeled) scales to touch rather than smooth.
-Remember that Dekay’s brown snakes have round pupils rather than vertical.
+A typical Dekay’s brown snake is brown or beige, with a series of broken black spots down their sides.
+The head is darker than the body, and they usually have a pale belly with only occasional dark speckles.
+Dekay’s brown snakes have rough (keeled) scales to touch rather than smooth, and their pupils are round rather than vertical.

 Leave a Comment